ulfschneider/ulfschneider.github.io/_pages/d_tools.md

 	<li class="post-grid">
 	<p>
 <a class="title" href="{{site.url}}/spitfire/">Spitfire</a> A virtual whiteboard to be shared by multiple persons at the same time.
 Users will be anonymous - so no one needs to sign in.
-You can access it on <a href="http://spitfire.meteor.com">spitfire.meteor.com</a> and start a whiteboard session.
+Go to <a href="http://spitfire.meteor.com">spitfire.meteor.com</a> and start a whiteboard session.
 </p>
 	</li>
 	<li class="post-grid">